docker/labs/developer-tools/java-debugging/IntelliJ-README.md

 ![](images/intellij_debug_choose_remote_tomcat.png)

-Set a breakpoint for in the User class where the password is set.
+Set a breakpoint in the User class where the password is set.

 ![](images/intellij_debug_set_breakpoint_password.png)